Key takeaways:

 Many customers highlight IONOS for its friendly and patient customer support.
 They say the team takes time to walk them through issues and explain things clearly, which makes domain setup and management easier for people who aren’t very technical.

-Users also appreciate that pricing details are listed upfront, and the first year offers give good value, especially since extras like SSL and privacy are often included.
+Users also appreciate that pricing details are listed upfront, and the first-year offers give good value, especially since extras like SSL and privacy are often included.
 On the other hand, some reviews mention frustration with unexpected charges or account issues tied to add-ons and renewals.
 A few also feel the dashboard looks older or harder to use compared to newer providers.

 Pricing and plans

-Plan | Cost / term | Plan inclusions |
+Plan | Cost/Term | Plan inclusions |

 Intro offers | As low as $1 for the first year with promos | Limited to select domain extensions |

-Standard domains | $17–$25 per year | Popular extensions like .com, .net, .info, and others |
+Standard domains | $17–$25 per year | Common extensions such as .com, .net, and .info |

-Premium extensions | Up to $200 per year | Specialty names such as .ai or .casino |
+Premium extensions | Up to $200 per year | Specialty domains such as .ai |

-Renewals | Price varies after the first year | Renewal rates are higher unless you lock in with a multi-year deal |
+Renewals | Price varies after year one | Lower rates when you choose longer terms |

-Extras | May include free features | Email storage or privacy tools on select plans |
+Extras | May include additional features | Email tools or privacy options on some plans |

 Bluehost